kahlil/flow-state/README.md

 someComponentState$ = oddstream.makeStateStream(reducers, initialState);
 ```

-In you component you can now subscribe to the component state stream:
+In your component you can now subscribe to the component state stream:

 ```js
 someComponentState.subscribe(state => console.log(state));